25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Also in Baja California, different daily tours will take you to wherever you want to go but you will be “free” again at the end of the day.

-This is the ideal solution if you really don’t feel like renting a car, or you have limited time and want to visit many places, and/or you wish to have a professional guide that gives you information on the area.
+This is the ideal solution if you really don’t feel like renting a car, have limited time and want to visit many places, and/or wish to have a professional guide who gives you information on the area.

-Here below I will include some of the available tours for you to consider.
-Please bear in mind that you can also book it directly once you arrive in Baja unless you are traveling in Easter or Christmas time or March for the whales where it’s high season and it’s advisable to pre-book your tour.
+Below, I will include some of the available tours for you to consider.
+Please bear in mind that you can also book directly once you arrive in Baja unless you are traveling in Easter, Christmas, or March for the whales, when it’s high season and it’s advisable to pre-book your tour.

 underwater yellow corals and small fishes